-The facility will bring the latest scientific knowledge and understanding to 21st century farming.
+The CHAP soil health facilities at Cranfield University brings the latest scientific knowledge and understanding to 21st century farming.
 It will help to deliver more profitable farming, increased agricultural productivity, a greener environment, sustainable rural communities and a better diet for populations around the world.

 These facilities are unique in allowing precision control and monitoring of soil, water, crop and climate conditions under a range of tillage operations.
 Supported by a leading team of soil and crop scientists this will enable farmers and agri-tech companies to develop and test innovative technologies to improve soil and crop health at pilot scale.

 CHAP and Agri-EPI work together in the Soil Health Unit at Cranfield University